KxSystems/docs/docs/wp/rt-tick/index.md

 MSFT.O | 45.146982
 ```

-Just like the previous RTS example, this solution will comprise a heavily modified version of `r.q`, written by the author and named `real_time_vwap.q`.
+Just like the previous RTE example, this solution will comprise a heavily modified version of `r.q`, written by the author and named `real_time_vwap.q`.

 This process should be started off as follows: